ironhack-labs/lab-dom-ironhack-cart/README.md

 ## Deliverables

-Write your JavaScript code in `js/index.js`.
-When submitting, submit the whole lab repo.
+Solve the Lab by writing all of your JavaScript in `starter-code/js/index.js`.

 ### Iteration 1: Calculating a total price for one product